 Tooth bonding at Garner Family and Cosmetic Dentistry is a straightforward procedure.
-Dr. Wingate starts by creating a custom resin material that matches the color of your tooth.
+Dr. Jenne starts by creating a custom resin material that matches the color of your tooth.
 Then, your tooth will be etched or roughened slightly to help the bonding material adhere more thoroughly to your existing tooth.
-Afterward, the resin will be applied to the roughened portion of your existing tooth and bonded with an ultraviolet light—similar to our dental fillings process.
-Dr. Wingate will then file and polish the bonded resin to best match the intended shape of your tooth and ensure that it does not affect your regular bite patterns.
+Afterward, the resin will be applied to the roughened portion of your existing tooth and bonded with ultraviolet light—similar to our dental fillings process.
+Dr. Jenne will then file and polish the bonded resin to best match the intended shape of your tooth and ensure that it does not affect your regular bite patterns.

 Tooth Bonding Aftercare

 After your tooth bonding appointment, be sure to avoid anything that could potentially stain the new resin for at least 48 hours.
 We specifically suggest avoiding:

 - Red Wine